 Academic advising at Waldorf begins in the admission process, through the services of a skilled, experienced admission staff.
-Entering students are then registered by the Registrar's Office in order to assure high quality advising services in the initial semester of study.
+Entering students are then registered by a member of the University Registrar's Office staff in order to assure high quality advising services in the initial semester of study.

-Upon enrollment, each student is assigned to a faculty advisor and is encouraged to make use of this relationship in seeking counsel on academic matters.
+Upon enrollment, each student is assigned to a personal faculty advisor and is encouraged to make use of this relationship in seeking counsel on academic matters.
 However, students are ultimately responsible for monitoring their academic progress and making certain their program will meet requirements for graduation.